 Magik> z << closure("Zaphod") proc innerproc(p_last_name) Magik> z("Beeblebrox") Zaphod Beeblebrox Zaphod Beeblebrox Zaphod Beeblebrox Magik> a << closure("Arthur") proc innerproc(p_last_name) Magik> a("Dent") Arthur Dent Arthur Dent Arthur Dent Magik>

 In line 1, we invoked the closure procedure, setting the first name to Zaphod, and stored a reference to the procedure it returned (innerProc) in the variable z.
+The closure is now stored in the variable z.

 In line 4 we then invoked the procedure (referenced by z) and provided the last name, Beeblebrox, to invoke the inner procedure.
 This wrote, “Zaphod Beeblebrox” to the terminal.